soloprojects/ecommerce/README.md

    - Do Payment

 3. **HOW TO RUN AND TEST**
-    Ensure to have java 17** jdk, mvn, docker, git, Postman, intellij/Eclipse/STS/VS Code are installed in your machine Run the docker-compose.yml file in the root directory of the ecommerce folder Run in the following order via Intellij or mvn clean verify -DskipTests, then run mvn spring-boot:run DISCOVERY-SERVICE
+    Ensure to have java 17** jdk, mvn, docker (preferably latest version), git, Postman, intellij/Eclipse/STS/VS Code are installed in your machine
+    Run the docker-compose.yml file in the root directory of the ecommerce folder Run in the following order via Intellij or mvn clean verify -DskipTests, then run mvn spring-boot:run DISCOVERY-SERVICE